harryhazza77/node-typescript-starter/README.md

     -   single function for all HTTP methods
 -   CORS (**to the whole world**) is enabled
 -   [lumigo-cli](https://github.com/lumigo-io/lumigo-CLI) for additional commands against AWS particularly useful if you have multiple AWS profiles as you can use `npx lumigo-cli whoami` and `npx lumigo-cli switch-profile`
 -   documentation with request validation by AWS API Gateway such that lambda's are not invoked.
-This also enabled OpenApi (FKKA swagger) documentation.
+This also enables OpenApi (FKKA swagger) documentation.
+-   use of lambda layers which can reduce deployment times

 ### AWS best practices for lambdas